omarieclaire/clojure-scala-cantrips/README.md

   (println (.sum instance 30 default-argument)))) ; prints 40
 ```

-As demonstrated above the Clojure way of accessing the default value of a parameter is by calling its generated method.
-This is probably not more convenient than using a hardcoded parameter, however we need to keep in mind that the default values that are provided by a library may change over time.
+This demonstrates the Clojure way of accessing the default value of a parameter; using its generated method.
+This is probably not more convenient than using a hardcoded parameter, but would mean that changes over time in the default values that are provided by a library would be picked up.

 ## Case classes